spinnylights/vulkan-notes/vulkan_notes.md

 There are no character or string literals.

+### Identifiers

+Identifiers are used to name variables, functions, and structures, and as field selectors for components of vectors and matricies.
+They are formed from the alphanumeric and underscore characters, except that they cannot start with a digit.

+In general, identifiers starting with "`gl_`" are reserved, and you should not declare identifiers in this format.
+There are certain situations where identifiers can be redeclared, though, and in these cases it is permitted to redefine predeclared "`gl_`" identifiers.

+Identifiers can be up to 1024 characters long.
+Some implementations may allow them to be longer, but they are permitted to generate an error if this limit is crossed.

 ## Shaders

 A shader is a computer program written in a shading language,